Hibatuddin Shahrestani: Socio-political activities

 Shahrestani, went to Bahrain in August 1912 (Ramadan of 1330 AH) and researched Christian missionaries claims and organization, and then established two new Islamic schools called "Islah" and "Islam" for the education of children and adolescents.
-In addition, he gave speeches and formed various Islamic associations, and finally thwarted all the efforts of Christian missionaries.
+In addition, he gave speeches and formed various Islamic associations, and sought to counter Christian missionary activities through the establishment of Islamic schools and associations.